 - 50 g chopped mixed nuts

 - 50 g caster sugar

 - 2 tsp mixed spice

-- First make the biscuit base.
-Put the digestive biscuits in a resealable plastic food bag and crush with a rolling pin until you have crumbs.
+First make the biscuit base.
+Put the digestive biscuits in a resealable plastic food bag and crush with a rolling pin until you have fine crumbs.

-- Put the butter and chocolate in a heatproof bowl over a pan of boiling water and gently heat until both the butter and chocolate have melted.
+Put the butter and chocolate in a heatproof bowl and either in the microwave or carefully on the hob, gently heat until both the butter and chocolate have melted.
 Allow to cool for 5 minutes.

-- In a second bowl whisk together the eggs and egg yolk with an electric whisk until pale then gently fold in the chocolate mix followed by the mixed spice and figs.
+In a second bowl whisk together the eggs and egg yolk with an electric whisk until pale then gently fold in the chocolate mix followed by the mixed spice, orange zest and figs.

 Spread the brownie mixture over the chilled biscuit base and bake at 180°c for 20 minutes.
 The brownie will have a slight wobble in the centre without being totally set.